Skip To Main Content

 ● Implementation of Heggerty in grades PreK-2nd.

-● Implementation of CKLA Skills Strand in grades K-2nd.
+● Implementation of CKLA Skills Strands in grades K-2nd.

-● Aligning the newly adopted state standards with the curriculum to determine any gaps.
+● Align the 2024-25 adopted state standards with the curriculum to determine any gaps.

 ● Establish and directly teach routines and standard operating procedures to ensure instructional success.